 About Ativan Withdrawal

 Withdrawal symptoms happen because your body doesn’t know how to function without the drug.
 You’ll feel physical and emotional discomfort.
-Symptoms of withdrawal will be different depending on how long you’ve taken the drug, the dosage you took and your own physical makeup.
+Symptoms of withdrawal will be different depending on how long you’ve taken the drug, the dosage, and your physical makeup.

 Ativan Withdrawal Symptoms